Mytaga/Personal-projects/Football Team Generator/README.md

 A simple application for creating football teams.
+Functionality :
+- Add a specific team
+- Edit team
+- Delete team
+- Has a collection of my teams /created by the author/
+- Like team